Tips for homeschooling during coronavirus

 Having a routine is important but be flexible.

-“We have a start time we have a lunch time and we have a time we like to be done by but ultimately it’s more of an order of things that we like to have done so that we can have some built in flexiblity.”
+“We have a start time, we have a lunchtime, and we have a time we like to be done by, but ultimately, it’s more of an order of things that we like to have done so that we can have some built-in flexibility.”

 If you’re balancing work and school from home, it helps to have a communication system in place.